The People

 Trainings: Handle with Care

-• Louie Ortiz - Lead Teacher
+• Louie Ortiz - Academic Lead

 Louie Ortiz graduated from the College of Menominee Nation (CMN) in 2008 with an Associate of Arts and Sciences Degree in Business Administration.
 He is a first-generation college student who grew up primarily on the Oneida reservation but now lives in Green Bay.